shapespark/api/README.md

 have a default plan or to override the default plan.
 A plan expiration date can be specified with an optional `planExpirationDate` argument in YYYY-MM-DD format.
-If no expiration date is given the plan is assigned for indefinite period, until it's deactiated (see below).
+If no expiration date is given the plan is assigned for indefinite period, until it's deactivated (see below).

     {
       "plan": string,